 How to recover a replaced Word document on Mac?

 When you replace a Word file with another one using the same name, the reference to the original word document is replaced with a reference to the new one.
 Nevertheless, the data on the original file remains on the hard drive until it is overwritten, leaving the opportunity for data recovery.

 You can recover a replaced or overwritten file on Mac by opening the current version and visiting the Version History to see whether the earlier version you need still exists.
 If that didn't do the trick and you recall backing up your Mac with Time Machine, you can restore the replaced Word document from Time Machine.
-Lastly, if you don't have any backup, try to recover with iBoysoft Data Recovery.
+Lastly, if you don't have any backup, try to recover with iBoysoft Mac Data Recovery software.

 Avoid losing Word files again

-- 1. Making Pressing Command + S a habit after editing parts of an important Word file.
+- Making Pressing Command + S a habit after editing parts of an important Word file.

-- 5. Always back up essential data.
+- Always back up essential data.

-- 6. Consider getting a surge protector to prevent unexpected system crashes due to power spikes.
+- Consider getting a surge protector to prevent unexpected system crashes due to power spikes.

-FAQ about how to recover a word document on Mac?
+FAQ about how to recover a Word document on Mac

 Yes, you can recover unsaved Word document on Mac.
-If your Word has AutoRecovery turned on, you can locate the unsaved Word document from the AutoRecovery folder using the method described in this post.
+If your Word has AutoRecover turned on, you can locate the unsaved Word document from the AutoRecovery folder using the method described in this post.

-On top of that, you can employ a Word data recovery application to scan all corners of your Mac hard drive to recover unsaved, deleted, or lost Word documents efficiently.
+On top of that, you can employ a Word document recovery application to scan all corners of your Mac's hard drive to recover unsaved, deleted, or lost Word documents efficiently.